monday-u-com/monday-u-exercises/src/ex7/README.md

 - [ ] Handle loading
 - [ ] Add search
 - [ ] Add the ability to hide items that were marked as done or to show only them
-- [ ] Add a logger middleware to your application

 #### Your todo app is now:
 - Very easy to maintain and scale